Cape Fur Seals Near Cape Town

 • Departure Times: Our ferry departed at 11:00, with boarding starting at 10:15.
 Check your ticket for specific times, as these may vary by season and weather conditions.

-Pro Tip: Bring a book or some light reading for the boarding wait and consider taking seasickness medication if you’re sensitive to ocean swells.
+Pro Tip: Bring a book or some light reading for pre-boarding as it takes quite a while.
+Also, consider taking seasickness medication if you’re sensitive to ocean swells.
 The crew on board are very helpful.
-If you are feeling unwell let them know.
+If you are feeling unwell, let them know.

 Essentials to bring for the Robben Island Boat Trip

-The Robben Island tour is a three-and-a-half-hour journey through history.
+The Robben Island tour is a four-and-a-half-hour journey through history.

 • Snacks & Refreshments: Eat a light meal before departure or pack snacks, as food options on the island are limited.
 There is no place to enjoy a sit-down lunch on the island.
 However, there is a small kiosk that sells water and snacks but only accepts cash, so plan ahead.